M-Earl/AWS_SAA_Notes/notes.md

 * AWS Simple Workflow Service - used to aid distributed workflows (more particular than step functions)
 * AWS Step Functions - write state machines in JSON
 * AWS Trusted Advisor can be used to monitor service limits
+* AWS Pinpoint - used to run simple campaigns
 * Equal Cost Multipath (ECMP), which is supported for Site-to-Site VPN connections on a transit gateway, creates multiple tunnels
 * AWS X-Ray - APM for your AWS services
 * AWS AppSync is a serverless GraphQL and Pub/Sub API service to build applications
 * NFS and SMB - File Gateway, iSCSI - Volume Gateway
+* AWS Sagemaker - create and train machine learning algorithms
+* Amazon Managed Granafa - open-source analytics to query, visualize, and alert on your metrics, logs, and traces
+* Users need access keys to utilize the AWS CLI
+* AWS Audit Manager - simplify compliance with regulations and industry standards
+* Amazon S3 Storage Lens - use for organization-wide visibility into S3 usage and activity
+* CloudWatch logs agent needs to be installed on EC2 instances